 Northern Michigan patients who live in rural areas are benefiting thanks to Munson Medical Center.
-Discover the Munson mobile treatment services in the health feature below, originally published in the Medical Insider within the November 2015 issue of Traverse, Northern Michigan’s Magazine.
+Discover Munson’s mobile treatment services.

 In the drive to stop the spread of HIV, a primary goal is reducing the patient’s virus count to a non-detectable level.
 “Research shows that the chances of passing on the disease dramatically decreases if we can achieve that degree of viral suppression,” says Nick Erber, manager of the Thomas Judd Care Center, an HIV/AIDS clinic within Munson Medical Center.